alecntan/alecntan.github.io/_posts/reading-list/2021-10-17-reading-list.md

 Hello!

-In here you'll find some of the books I plan to read in the future, and are sorted by their categories.

-I'll also keep this updated with new books I want to read, as well as indicate which books I've read, and are currently reading.
+In here you'll find some of the books I plan to read in the future.
+I'll update this list regularly with new books I want to read, as well as indicate which books I've read, and are currently reading.

 ## APIs and Backend Development
 - "RESTful Web APIs: Services for a Changing World" by  Leonard Richardson.
 [Current]